 When IT pros talk about cloud-based services, security is usually the top concern.
-But when you're choosing a DaaS provider for your virtual desktops, there are many other considerations you need to take into account.
+But when you're choosing a DaaS provider for your virtual desktops, there are many

 Here are five questions to ask the DaaS provider before you hand over your virtual desktops: